deeppavlov/chatsky/docs/source/user_guides/llm_integration.rst

 .. note::

     Any key in the MISC in the can be overwritten in local and script nodes.
-For example if using the same key (e.g. "prompt") in the local node the prompt defined "more-globally" will be overwritten for this node.
+    For example if using the same key (e.g. "prompt") in both the local and global nodes, only the local "prompt" will be used.
-    This can be used in scripts but overwriting of the "global_prompt" is not an intended behaviour.
+    This can be used in scripts but overwriting the "global_prompt" is not an intended behaviour.

 History management
 ==================

-To avoid cluttering LLMs context with unnecessary messages you can also use history management tools from Chatsky.
+To avoid cluttering LLM context with unnecessary messages you can also use the following history management tools:

-The simplest of all is setting amount of dialogue turn (request+response) model can "remember" in the current response (``5`` turns by default).
+The simplest of all is setting amount of dialogue turns (request+response) that are passed to the model history (``5`` turns by default).

 .. code-block:: python